 \section{small-deviation theory}

-To derive a formula to calculate the deviation from the zero-noise solution, we introduce an imaginary probe force $f_p$ to the system as an arbitrarily small external force, instead of the environmental noise.
-We focus on the short-time behavior, in which the deviation from the zero-noise solution, $Y= X(t)-X_0(t)$, is sufficiently small to expand the equations of motion \eqref{eq:EOM}.
+To derive a formula for calculating the deviation from the zero-noise solution, we introduce an imaginary probe force $f_p$ to the system as an arbitrarily small external force instead of the environmental noise.
+We focus on the short-time behavior, in which the deviation from the zero-noise solution $Y= X(t)-X_0(t)$ is sufficiently small to expand the equations of motion \eqref{eq:EOM}.
 Thus, we obtain

 with $O(Y^3)$ errors, where the primes denote the derivative with respect to $X$.
-We may readily solve Eq. \eqref{eq:Yprobe} by a standard method for a linear ordinary differential equation, as follows:
+We may readily solve Eq. \eqref{eq:Yprobe} using a standard method for a linear ordinary differential equation as follows: